hyoungjoojin/notes/backend-development/observability.md

 - Latency: Time to service a request.
 - Traffic: Requests per second.
 - Error: Error rate of requests.
-- Saturation: Fullness of a service (How are you scaling over time?)
+- Saturation: Fullness of a service (ex. how full is the disk, how much memory is used)

 ## Logging
 - Immutable, timestamped record of discrete events that happened over time.